CaitlinTalbert/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    The DOM, Document Object Model, is a representation of html elements of a webpage that developers get access to in the form of global JavaScript object 'document'.

 2. What is an event?

+    An event includes every user interaction on a site, clicking the mouse, moving the mouse, scrolling, pressing a key, and the browser is able to detect all of them.
+When an event happens it is known as a trigger.

 3. What is an event listener?

+    It is a method that can be used on an element via .AddEventListener.
+It takes two arguments, an event to listen for and a second which is the callback to fire when event is triggered.

 4. Why would we convert a NodeList into an Array?

+    To use higher order function like forEach, map, filter, and reduce.
+Then you have an array of DOM elements and you can manipulate them however.

 5. What is a component?

+    A component it comprised of several parts including HTML, CSS, or JavaScript that is used together for reuse for a website or app.